Dissolutio/hexed-meadow/README.md

 Runs the node server in `devserver.js`, and restarts when it or the game files change.

-The devserver does _NOT_ serve the front-end app, that must be started in another terminal with `npm run start-separate`.
+The devserver does _NOT_ serve the front-end app, that must be started in another terminal with `npm run devstart`.

 ### `npm test`